andreygrechin/netprog.org/content/posts/an-nso-nano-service-as-a-ci-cd-pipeline-use-case.md

 great example is [Julio Gomez's work](https://github.com/juliogomez/netdevops), which is based on NSO, Ansible, and GitLab CI/CD pipelines.

-However, NSO has a great embedded toolset to implement full CI/CD pipelines with the help of
+However, NSO has an embedded functionality to implement full CI/CD pipelines with the help of
 [Nano services](https://developer.cisco.com/docs/nso/guides/#!nano-services).

 ## What are Nano services